Jn527fd/Crypto-tracker/README.md

 ## Project Overview

-This ongoing project by Jesus Naranjo and Kelly Tsidji focuses on creating a cryptocurrency price tracking system with data collection and visualization capabilities.
+This ongoing project by Jesus Naranjo focuses on creating a cryptocurrency price tracking system with data collection and visualization capabilities.

 ### Phase One: